PRINCIPAL INVESTIGATOR

 Nina Woodard

-Nina received her MS in the Department of Biology with the Gittman and Blakeslee labs at East Carolina University in 2022.
+Nina received her M.S. in the Department of Biology with the Gittman and Blakeslee labs at East Carolina University in 2022.
 Her research interests include coastal restoration and management in order to preserve the ecosystem services these coastal habitats provide.
 Before starting her studies at ECU, Nina participated in marine science opportunities at the Rosario Beach Marine Lab in Washington, the Maryland Sea Grant, and the Duke University Marine Lab.
 Nina graduated from Andrews University in 2020 with a B.S. in Biology.
 Nina is now the Habitat Resilience Specialist at PLACE SLR.

-Nina received her MS in the Department of Biology with the Gittman and Blakeslee labs at East Carolina University in 2022.
+Nina received her M.S. in the Department of Biology with the Gittman and Blakeslee labs at East Carolina University in 2022.
 Her research interests include coastal restoration and management in order to preserve the ecosystem services these coastal habitats provide.
 Before starting her studies at ECU, Nina participated in marine science opportunities at the Rosario Beach Marine Lab in Washington, the Maryland Sea Grant, and the Duke University Marine Lab.
 Nina graduated from Andrews University in 2020 with a B.S. in Biology.
 Nina is now the Habitat Resilience Specialist at PLACE SLR.

 EOSA Alumni: Destinee Sinclair